django-functest/django-functest/docs/common.rst

       experience long timeouts with Chrome.
 This implies ``wait_for_reload=False`` and other tweaks.
 It does nothing when running WebTest tests.

+      For Selenium, you can specify whether we should attempt to scroll, which defaults to the value of
+      :attr:`~django_functest.FuncSeleniumMixin.auto_scroll_by_default`.

       For :class:`~django_functest.FuncWebTestMixin`, ``auto_follow=True``
       causes redirects to be followed automatically (which always happens with